Strong identifiability and parameter learning in regression with heterogeneous response: Strong identifiability and inverse bounds

 then $\alpha_j=0, \beta_j = \rho_{jt} = 0\in \Rbb^{d_1}, \gamma_j = \nu_{jt} = 0 \in \Rbb^{d_2}$ for $t = 1, \dots, s_j, j = 1, \dots, k$. \end{itemize} \end{definition}

 When we speak of strong identifiability without specifying the complexity level, it should be understood that the condition is satisfied for any complexity level $k\geq 1$.
+These strong identifiability conditions for conditional density functions are useful in deriving rates of convergence for the regression mixture model's parameters even when the associated Fisher information matrices are singular, e.g., when the model has redundant parameters.
+Indeed, when showing the convergence rate of an estimator $G$ to the true mixing measure $G_0$ in the over-fitted setting, there might exist several redundant atoms of $G$ converge to a common atom of $G_0$.
+The customary technique of applying the first-order Taylor expansion around $f_{G_0}(\cdot | X)$ may fail because the coefficients of these redundant components can be combined and canceled out.
+Instead, one needs to perform a Taylor expansion up to the second order around $f_{G_0}(\cdot | X)$, necessitating the second-order identifiability condition developed here.
 It will be shown in the sequel that the strong identifiability conditions hold for most popular mixtures of regression models.
-There are notable exceptions.
+There are notable exceptions which shall be discussed separately.
 For instance, a mixture of binomial regression models generally satisfies strong identifiability only up to a finite complexity level.